Carybdea: Family

 This genus of species can further be classified into the family Carybdeidae which requires the species to have four tentacles or four groups of two or three that are separately attached to its own unbranched Pedalium.

 Genus

 The genus itself must have a few qualifications to fall under Carybdea.
 The stomach cannot be suspended from mesenteries, and the gastric cirri are found at the corners of the stomach or in crescentic areas.
 The velarial canals, which are extensions of the gut, and have only 2-4 branches.
 Currently, Carybdea is the only genus with Carybdeidae that has a distinct feature of a heart-shaped rhopaliar niche ostium with a single, upper covering scale and no lower scales.

 Species

 A recent study posed the question of whether or not the species C. marsupialis, found in Caribbean waters, is part of the genus Carybdea.
 The studies showed some differences that were concluded between medusae of C. marsupialis from two different locations, Mediterranean and Puerto Rico.
 This hypothesis is still under review.
-Currently, there are 10 species fall under this genus.
+Currently, there are 10 species that fall under this genus.